Micro-Apartments are the Next Big Thing in Boston – Here’s Why

 1. Lower Cost

 Of course, the very first benefit that comes to mind when discussing micro-apartments is the cost of living.
-In Boston, a standard one bedroom apartment or studio can be extremely expensive — and the cost is directly correlated with it’s proximity to the city: the closer you are to downtown, the higher the average price.
+In Boston, a standard one bedroom apartment or studio can be extremely expensive.
+The cost is directly correlated with it’s proximity to the city.
+The closer you are to downtown, the higher the average price.

 As the city continues to attract new residents, many newcomers don’t have many local connections that they can utilize who can help them find a roommate or rooms for rent close to Boston.
 This pushes many to shop for studios and 1-bedrooms, and many end up getting priced out of neighborhoods close the city.
 The addition of micro-apartments to these areas give these people an affordable living option that is closer to the action of downtown Boston, which is attractive to many.